rafiq/JS120/studyGuide.md

 // It lets programmers think about a problem at a higher-level of abstraction, which helps them break down and solve the problem.
 // OOP helps programmers write programs that reduce the dependencies in a program, which makes maintenance easier.
 // Done right, OOP makes code flexible, easy to understand, and easy to change.
+// model real life situations so can simplify more complex problems
+// Many objects allows us to break up the problem into parts.

 // Disadvantages
 // OOP programs are often much larger than the equivalent procedural program.